Jessycanoronha/frontend-test/README.md

 To apply, please email [trabalhe@estudiotouch.com](mailto:trabalhe@estudiotouch.com) with your solution.
 Include link of your code on Github.
 Also please explain why you would be a good fit for this job.

 ### Things to keep in mind:
- - Write a clean, resusable and quality code
+ - Write a clean, reusable and quality code
+ - All in-code documentation needs to be in English
  - The code should be cross browser (IE Edge, Chrome, Firefox, Safari and Opera)
  - Use CSS class patterns
  - Show us your work through your commit history!
+ - Surprise us! ;)